isi-hop/isiETL/README.md

   ignoreDuplicates:
     value: "false"

-# Description of the fields in the outgoing postgresql table.
+# Description of the fields in the outgoing table.
 fieldsOut:
   id:
     defaultValue: ""